Champa Christian Hospital

 Started by the United States Mennonite Mission in 1926, Champa Christian Hospital serves the tribal-dominated district of Chhattisgarh.
 Situated in Champa in central India, the hospital serves the people through both hospital-based and community-based services.
 This 50-bed hospital offers services in surgery, urology, obstetrics, gynecology, orthopedics, dentistry, and eyecare.
 They partner with the government to offer free mega health camps where they conduct cataract and other surgeries.
 They also work with the government health insurance to be able to treat families who live below the poverty line.

 Striving to provide the best care possible for their patients, Champa staff provide nurse training, grief counseling, and specific protocols for various procedures.
 In response to an increase in diabetes cases, they offer test camps with support from other organizations, lifestyle counseling services, and general health awareness programs.
 They have developed public health facilities for nearby slums to increase immunizations and improve care.
-Setting up a high dependence care unit for newborns, they are able to care for critical cases.
+Setting up a high dependence care unit for newborns, they are able to care for infants in critical condition.
 They offer free clinics in villages to make sure everyone receives the health care they need, regardless of their ability to pay.

 The Champa Community Health Development Project forms self-help groups to assist families in learning income-generating skills such as farming, fishing, brick making, and vegetable cultivating.
 Many of the self-help groups have become eligible to carry out the mid-day meal program.